kkthat/WSL2-Widget/readme.md

 # WSL2 Widget

-A very simple and not probably not very good app that shows if WSL2 is running and allows you to stop it
+A very simple and probably not very good app that shows if WSL2 is running and allows you to stop it.

 ## Compiling